booch/presentations/Laziness/slides.md

 - The `memoize` method is really useful
     - Even works for methods that take arguments
         - The idiom for that is more complex
+- Memoist lets us keep using it
+- Possibly out of date
+    - Popular

 ------